 •Factory design pattern results in more decoupled code as it allows us to hide creational logic from dependant code

 •It allows us to introduce an Inversion of Control container

 •It gives you a lot more flexibility when it comes time to change the application as our creational logic is hidden from dependant code

 5. What is the difference between factory and abstract factory design pattern?

-Both factory and abstract factory are creational design patterns.
+Both factory and abstract factories are creational design patterns.
 The major difference between these two is, a factory pattern creates an object through inheritance and produces only one Product.
 On the other hand, an abstract factory pattern creates the object through composition and produce families of products.

 6. What is the observer design pattern in Java?

-Observer design pattern is one of the behavioral design patterns which defines one-to-many dependencies between objects & is useful when we are interested in a state of an object and we want to get notified when there is any change in state of Object.
-In Observer design pattern, when one object changes its state, all its dependent objects are automatically notified, the object is called Subject and dependants are called Observers.
+Answer: Observer design pattern is one of the behavioral design patterns which defines one-to-many dependencies between objects & is useful when we are interested in a state of an object and we want to get notified when there is any change in the state of Object.
+In the Observer design pattern, when one object changes its state, all its dependent objects are automatically notified, the object is called Subject and dependants are called Observers.
 Java provides libraries to implement Observer design pattern using java.util.Observable class & java.util.Observer interface.

 7. Difference between strategy and state design pattern in Java?

-Both Strategy, as well as state design pattern, are similar in practice but they have different implementation following are some of the major differences between these two:
+Both Strategy, as well as a state design pattern, are similar in practice but they have different implementation following are some of the major differences between these two:

 a.
 The strategy design pattern defines a set of algorithms to carry out a specific behavior, whereas the State design pattern allows an object to alter its behavior when its internal state changes.